 What is "Horween" leather?
 Horween is the name of the oldest tannery still operating in the USA and the place that we get much of our premium leather from.
 They are located in Chicago and specialize in producing leather that is tanned long and slow- the old fashioned way.
 The result is that the leather is not only more durable, but also more visually complex and natural in the way that it ages and develops a patina over time.

 Where does your leather come from?
 The vast majority of our leather is from Milwaukee and Chicago.
 Why?
 Because in the Midwest we have lots of cows and some of the very best tanneries in the world.
 You can also get a really good steak around here for the same reason:)

 What's the difference between Horween CXL (Chromexel) and Dublin leather?
 CXL is a primarily chrome tanned leather with a softer and more oily feel and smooth satin / semi-gloss finish.
 Dublin is a veg-tan leather with a slightly firmer feel, more rustic character and a satin / matte finish.
 Both are excellent durable leathers that will darken and patina with age.
 See our video comparing these two leathers here: CXL vs Dublin Leather

-How does the Big Grain Bison leather compare to other smooth leathers?
-Made from bison instead of cowhide and tanned right here in Milwaukee, this leather has wonderful big texture that is achieved by shrinking the hide which results in a natural varied pebble grain.
+How does the Big Grain Bison leather compare to other leathers?
+Made from bison instead of cowhide and tanned right here in Milwaukee, this leather has wonderful big peaks and valleys that are achieved by shrinking the hide which causes it to "bunch-up" and results in the most natural and varied texture possible.
 Like the Horween leathers above, this leather is infused with oils and waxes for a beautiful finish and excellent durability.
 The temper is medium/soft.